marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 --- abstract

-QUIC ({{!RFC9000}}) lends itself  to various NAT traversal techniques.
-As it runs on top of UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN ({{!RFC5389}}) can be used on the same UDP socket.
+QUIC ({{!RFC9000}}) is well-suited to various NAT traversal techniques.
+As it operates over UDP, and because the QUIC header was designed to be demultipexed from other protocols, STUN ({{!RFC5389}}) can be used on the same UDP socket.
-This makes it possible to use ICE ({{!RFC8445}}) in conjunction with QUIC.
+This allows for using ICE ({{!RFC8445}}) with QUIC.
 Furthermore, QUIC’s path validation mechanism can be used to test the viability of an address candidate pair, allowing the immediate use of a new path.

 --- middle

 # Introduction

-This document defines three distinct modes to traverse NATs using QUIC:
+This document defines three distinct modes for traversing NATs using QUIC:

-1. Using ICE with an external signaling channel to select a pair of (UDP) addresses.
-Once candidate selection has completed, a new QUIC connection between the two endpoints can be established.
+1. Using ICE with an external signaling channel to select a pair of UDP addresses.
+Once candidate selection is completed, a new QUIC connection between the two endpoints can be established.
 2. Using a proxied QUIC connection as the signaling channel for ICE.
-Once ICE has nominated a candidate pair (i.e. selected a useable path), the proxied connection is migrated using QUIC’s connection migration.
+Once ICE has nominated a candidate pair (i.e., selected a usable path), the proxied connection is migrated using QUIC’s connection migration.
 3. Using a proxied QUIC connection as the signaling channel for ICE.
 Instead of using ICE's connectivity checks, QUIC's path validation logic is used to determine possible paths.

 The first mode doesn't require any changes to existing QUIC and ICE stacks.
-The only requirement is that it is possible to send (non-QUIC) packets on the UDP socket that a QUIC server is listening on.
-However, it requires running a separate signaling channel for the signaling between the two ICE agents.
+The only requirement is the ability to send non-QUIC packets on the UDP socket that a QUIC server is listening on.
+However, it necessitates running a separate signaling channel for the communication between the two ICE agents.

-The second mode requires a small modification of the QUIC stacks involved, as they now need to be able to exchange ICE messages on top of the proxied QUIC connection.
+The second mode requires a minor modification of the QUIC stacks involved, as they now need to be capable of exchanging ICE messages on top of the proxied QUIC connection.
 This is achieved by defining an ICE frame to carry these messages.

-The third mode requires changes to both the QUIC and the ICE stacks.
+The third mode necessitates changes to both the QUIC and ICE stacks.
 The ICE delegates responsibility for performing connectivity checks to the QUIC stack.
-The QUIC stack uses QUIC's path validation logic to perform the connectivity check.
-In addition to the path validation mechanism described in {{!RFC9000}}, the QUIC server needs to be able to initiation path validation, which in
-{{!RFC9000}} is only done by the client.
+The QUIC stack utilizes QUIC's path validation logic to perform the connectivity check.
+In addition to the path validation mechanism described in RFC9000, the QUIC server needs the capability to initiate path validation, which, as per RFC9000, is solely executed by the client.

 # Modes

-## 1. External Signaling Channel
+## Using an External Signaling Channel

 When an external signaling channel is used, the QUIC connection is established after the two ICE agents have agreed on a candidate pair.
-This mode doesn't require any modification to an existing QUIC stack.
-In particular, it does not require the ICE extension defined in this document to be negotiated.
+This mode doesn't require any modification to an existing QUIC stack, particularly, it does not necessitate the negotiation of the ICE extension defined in this document.

-When the time has come to establish the QUIC connection, the client does exactly what RFC 9000 describes to initiate the handshake.
-The server needs to send a UDP packet to the client’s peer reflexive address.
-This creates the NAT binding that allow’s the ClientHello to make it through.
+Once ICE has completed, the time has come to establish the QUIC connection.
+The client initiates a normal QUIC handshake using the server's address from the nominated address pair.
+The ICE connectivity checks have created the necessary NAT bindings for this packet to reach the server.

-## 2. Using a QUIC Connection as a Signaling Channel, using ICE for Connectivity Checks
+## Using a QUIC Connection as a Signaling Channel, using ICE for Connectivity Checks

 A (proxied) QUIC connection (e.g. using CONNECT-UDP ({{!RFC9298}})) can be used as the signaling channel described in section 1 of {{!RFC8445}}.
 ICE messages